o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 toc: true
 ---

-In this tutorial, you'll create a custom tool, **Shape Example**, in C++ that extends **Open 3D Engine (O3DE)**.
-The **Shape Example** tool allows you to create entities with a Shape component and configure their component properties.
-You'll learn how to use the `CppToolGem` template and practice C++ development with the Tools UI API and other O3DE APIs.
+In this tutorial, you'll create a custom tool, **Shape Example**, in C++ that extends **Open 3D Engine (O3DE) Editor**.
+The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
+You'll learn how to use the `CppToolGem` template and practice C++ development with O3DE's Tools UI API and other O3DE APIs.

 This tutorial is based off of the **ShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
 You can reference the ShapeExample Gem sample as you follow along this tutorial.

-By the end of this tutorial, you'll be able to create your own tools that extends **O3DE Editor**.
+By the end of this tutorial, you'll be able to create your own tools that extends O3DE Editor.

 ## Create a tool with the `CppToolGem` template

-The `CppToolGem` template contains a basic framework to create a dockable widget in O3DE Editor.
+The `CppToolGem` template contains a basic C++ framework to create a dockable widget in O3DE Editor.

 1. Create a Gem by using the **O3DE CLI (`o3de`)** script that's in your engine source directory.
 Specify the name `ShapeExample` by using the `--gem-name` option and the template `CppToolGem` by using the `--template-name` option.
 By default, this creates the Gem directory in `<user>/.o3de/Gems` -- or you can specify a location by using the `--gem-path` option.
 Depending on the location, this automatically registers the Gem to either the `.o3de` registry, engine, or project.